 Force (grading) Objective Detail Outcome investigation so the child can be released from custody sooner than may otherwise happen.
-South Yorkshire Police (Outstanding) To communicate well with people who are vulnerable and detained in custody In March 2020, the Force introduced eBooks known as 'widgets' into its custody suites.
+South Yorkshire Police (Outstanding) To communicate well with people who are vulnerable and detained in custody into its custody suites.
 These are easy-to-read electronic books, including images, to explain what happens when someone is detained in custody.
 The eBooks are suitable for people who have communication difficulties due to autism, learning disabilities, acquired brain injuries or who do not speak English.
 These eBooks have been proven to help officers and custody staff to determine whether there is any risk to the detainee, and if they require additional help.
-Northumbria Police (Good) To identify and safeguard those who are most vulnerable The Force has many examples of working in partnership to identify those who may be vulnerable to exploitation or abuse.
-These include: • the multi-agency exploitation hub; • the multi-agency tasking and co-ordination (MATAC) meetings; • the missing, slavery, exploited, trafficked (MSET) process; and • the aforementioned DASSA project.
-Initially, the Force created the exploitation hub as part of Operation Sanctuary (an investigation into the organised sexual abuse of girls and young women).
-The Force has developed MSET to identify those predominantly young people who repeatedly go missing, or who are considered to be at risk of sexual or criminal exploitation.
-MATAC is now established in each of the six local authority areas and has been adopted by other police forces.
+Northumbria Police (Good) To identify and safeguard those who are most vulnerable include: the multi-agency exploitation hub; the multi-agency tasking and co-ordination (MATAC) MATAC is now established in each of the six local authority areas and has been adopted by other police forces.
 Throughout Northumbria, the Police and other organisations hold regular meetings to discuss perpetrators of domestic abuse; they also identify opportunities to work with those people to change their offending behaviour.